 Working with Art Stone

 Art Stone can be used in different ways.
-By mixing it with Paverpol you make a self-hardening clay.
-But you can also use the powder to give statues an appearance of stone.
+By mixing it with Paverpol you can make a weather-resistant self-hardening clay.
+But you can also use the powder to give statues a stone look.

 This stone effect is not suitable for outdoor use.
 If you want to place the workpiece outside, use a patina instead of powder that you make by mixing Pavercolor white with Josefine matt varnish.
 You apply this with the brush.
 With a piece of kitchen paper you wipe away the excess of patina.
 Let the workpiece dry and rub with a non-fluffy cloth.